AbdullahRaoo/Autonomous-Drone-Person-Tracker-with-Gazebo--ROS--YOLO/README.md

-# Autonomous Drone Person Tracker with YOLOv5 + MOT
+# Autonomous Drone Person Tracker and First Aid Supplier with Gazebo | ROS | YOLO

 **An intelligent drone system that autonomously tracks and follows a person using computer vision and multi-object tracking.**